 Other names: Japanese turnips, Tokyo turnips, salad turnips

 Small, bulb-shaped, and with a single tendril tail, kabu is crisp and sweet.
-The round frilled green leaves are also edible and can be cooked like any other greens.
+The round frilled green leaves are edible and can be cooked like any other greens.
 Unlike other turnips, you can eat kabu raw.
 It’s available during the cold seasons.

 Kabu are high in vitamin C. When cooked in braises and soups or roasted, it has a sweet, buttery texture.
 It’s also used to make tsukemono.